nxskok/notes/slides_c32.md

 - This file was on my computer so I uploaded it to <http://rstudio.cloud>
 first.
-- This time, read_delim, and we also have to say what the thing is separating the values:
+- This time, `read_delim`, and we also have to say what the thing is separating the values: